x8699876/FastCopy/README.md

 ## MHISoft Fast Copy

 * A very handy tool for copying directories and files, recursively, that is all the sub directories under will be copied over to the target.
+The same directory tree structure will be copied over to be under the target.
 * fast.
 * Speed tester for copying files of vairous sizes and locations.
 * Use multiple workers when copying from/to SSDs.